Table of Contents

 What is yield farming?

-Yield farming is the process of providing liquidity to DeFi protocols such as liquidity pools and borrowing and lending services.
-It offers rewards in the form of interest, with a portion of transaction fees given to the yield farmer.
+Yield farming is the process of providing liquidity to DeFi protocols such as liquidity pools.
+It offers rewards in the form of interest, with a portion of transaction fees given to each yield farmer.

 What is staking?

-Staking is the process by which users pledge to lock their crypto assets to secure a Proof-of-Stake blockchain network.
-Stakers set up individual nodes for validating transactions and adding new blocks to the blockchain network.
+Staking is the process by which users pledge to lock their crypto assets to secure a Proof of Stake (PoS) blockchain network.
+Stakers set up individual nodes for validating transactions and adding new blocks to the blockchain (or use nodes someone else has set up).

 While both yield farming and staking are innovative methods for generating passive income, they differ in several ways.